Alternate nostril breathing

 Hold your right hand in front of your face with your palm facing towards you.
 Fold in your index and middle finger towards your palm:

+Exhale through the nose.
 By gently placing your thumb on the upper part of the right nose wing, block the airflow through the right nostril and inhale through the left nostril (left panel of the picture below).
-Your lungs are now full.

 Gently place your ring finger on the upper part of the left nostril and close the left nostril, immediately followed by releasing the thumb and opening the right nostril.
 Exhale through the right nostril (right panel of the picture below).
-Your lungs are now empty.
-Do not change the position and inhale through the right nostril, then gently close the right nostril with your thumb and release the ring finger opening the left nostril.
+Without changing the position of your hand inhale through the right nostril, then gently close the right nostril with your thumb and release the ring finger opening the left nostril.
 Exhale though the left nostril.

 The best is to do this exercise twice a day: in the morning after waking up and in the evening before going to bed.
 You will notice the effect very soon, but to get a long-lasting effect it will take at least eight weeks of regular practice.